Post-installation tasks

 ...

-If at any time an issue occurs when reporting metrics, including the initial test, a message is written to the logs, detailing the cause of the error, and the payload which was being sent.
-The following is an example of an error message:
+If at any time an issue occurs when reporting metrics, including the initial test, a message is written to the logs, detailing the cause of the error, and the payload that was being sent.
+The following example shows an error message:

 ...